ECE 281: Digital Design and Computer Architecture#

 Missed Exams#

 Scheduled Absence: If you know that you will be unable to take the GR during the scheduled GR period, you are required to inform your instructor as soon as possible before the GR and to schedule a make-up exam.
+The default make-up date/time will be the first DF Time period following the original exam date.

 Course Website Table of Contents#